 It’s only a fiver for a great day out

-Marshfest in association with We Shall Overcome returns slightly later this year for the August Bank Holiday weekend (Saturday August 25th and Sunday August 26th) and promises to be even bigger and better.
+Marsh Blues Club (not for profit) in association with We Shall Overcome returns slightly later this year for the August Bank Holiday weekend (Saturday August 25th and Sunday August 26th) and promises to be even bigger and better.

 The small but perfectly formed Marshfest family festival only costs a fiver for the day and features fantastic local original, tribute and cover bands from all genres of music.
 Confirmed bands for the weekend include Boo Sutcliffe Band, Joe Solo (featured with Billy Bragg at Glastonbury) and Flock of 3 with headline acts from The Blind Dead McJones Band on Saturday and finishing up with The Axis Valv-a-Tron sound system on Sunday.
 All 17 bands are giving their time for free to support The Welcome Centre food bank along with local DJ PJ Turner.